-- 1) Banking services
+- Banking services

-- 2) Non-bank financial services (including securities brokerage and insurance)
+- Non-Bank financial services (including securities brokerage and insurance)

-- 3) Portfolio investments
+- Portfolio investments

-- 4) Business real estates and hotel business
+- Business real estates and hotel business

-- 5) Construction and materials
+- Construction and materials

-- 6) Steel
+- Steel

-- 7) Mining and mineral processing
+- Mining and mineral processing

-- 8) Home appliances
+- Home appliances

-- 9) Foods and foodstuff
+- Foods and foodstuff

 In the course of economic development and building market institutions in Vietnam, the importance of a commercially viable financial sector has always been an emphasis for both policy-makers and the business community.
-A great deal of funds and effort has been spent on this sector, and our data also unveils that trend.
-Among the nine industries listed above, the first three belong to financial products and services, which represent both the primary public emphasis concern, in general, and a critical portion of the M&A market, in particular.
-Vietnam's two-pronged strategy for an efficient transition towards a full-fledged economy has explicitly relied on (i) Reforming the state-run enterprises sector; and, (ii) Revamping its nascent financial economy, currently dominated by a large number of commercial banks (56), including five state-run banking super-powerhouses.
+A great deal of funds and effort has been spent on this sector and our data also unveils that trend.
+Among the nine industries listed above, the first three belong to financial products and services which represent both the primary public emphasis concern, in general and a critical portion of the M&A market, in particular.
+Vietnam's two-pronged strategy for an efficient transition towards a fullfledged economy has explicitly relied on: (i) re-forming the state-run enterprises sector; and (ii) re-vamping its nascent financial economy, currently dominated by a large number of commercial banks (56), including five staterun banking super-powerhouses.
+There are same stories in Malaysia (Ramlee & Said, 2009) and the Philippines (Castillo, 2009).

-The economy of Vietnam already experienced a period of collapse in late 1980s when a nationwide chain of "credit cooperatives" abruptly became technically or completely bankrupt, wiping out lifetime savings of millions of people and causing an extremely high degree of financial uncertainty in the economy.
-Although more than 20 years have passed, the memory is still live to a large portion of the populace and the credibility of the domestic banking sector has not been restored fully.
+The economy of Vietnam already experienced a period of collapse in the late 1980s when a nation-wide chain of 'credit co-operatives' abruptly became technically or completely bankrupt, wiping out the lifetime savings of millions of people and causing an extremely high degree of financial uncertainty in the economy.
+Although more than 20 years have passed, the memory is still alive to a large portion of the populace and the credibility of the domestic banking sector has not been restored fully.